 The modern threat environment makes it challenging to protect organizations.
 An organization’s integrity depends on its response to a cyber attack.
 Any organization that manages to brush itself up after an incident will likely regain its reputation and sustain the most minor damage.
 The best way to ensure that is through a robust incident response plan.

-This article discusses the structure of an effective cyber incident response plan.
-Also, it sheds light on the essential functions and security requirements necessary to make it an effective security plan.
+This article discusses the structure of an effective cyber incident response plan and explains the essential functions and security requirements necessary to make it an effective security plan.

 What is an incident response plan?